yopdog/test22/Liberland-constitution.md

   * **§V.7(12)** to appoint and remove the Chief Commissioner;
   * **§V.7(13)** to be the Commander-in-Chief of the voluntary Territorial Defence force, should it be constituted;
   * **§V.7(14)** to grant citizenship of the Free Republic of Liberland in accordance with this Constitution and any laws passed in accordance therewith.
-* **§V.8.** The Cabinet shall consist of the following Departments only:
-  * **§V.8(1)** Department of Justice;
-  * **§V.8(2)** Department of Internal Affairs;
-  * **§V.8(3)** Department of Security;
-  * **§V.8(4)** Department of Foreign Affairs;
-  * **§V.8(5)** Department of Treasury.
-* **§V.9.** No special Department shall be established, nor shall any Department operate outside its jurisdiction.
-  * **§V.9(1)** Departments may establish Agencies.
-  * **§V.9(2)** All Agencies shall be supervised by relevant Departments and no Agency shall operate outside its own jurisdiction or the jurisdiction of its Department.
-* **§V.10.** Each Department shall be headed by the Secretary of State for the respective Department.
-  * **§V.10(1)** All Secretaries of State shall answer to the Chancellor and shall be removable from the office by the Chancellor at any time.
-  * **§V.10(2)** All Secretaries of State may appoint and remove up to five Under-Secretaries of State for their Departments who shall act as their deputies supervising a specific section of the work of the Department.
-* **§V.11.** The Chief Attorney of the Republic shall be independent and shall head the Office of the Chief Attorney of the Republic.
-  * **§V.11(1)** The Chief Attorney of the Republic shall be appointed by the Chancellor for a term of six years.
-  * **§V.11(2)** The Chief Attorney of the Republic shall have the power to request the Supreme Court to issue a declaration as to the law or the Constitution of the Free Republic of Liberland.
-  * **§V.11(3)** The Office of the Chief Attorney of the Republic shall employ Attorneys of the Republic who shall represent all bodies of the Public Administration in all civil proceedings.
-  * **§V.11(4)** The Chief Attorney of the Republic shall have the power to apply to the Civil Court to issue Publication Orders preventing any natural or legal Person from publishing and/or sharing any information which would undermine the secrecy of any information classified as a state secret in accordance with this Constitution
-  * **§V.11(5)** The Chief Attorney of the Republic shall have the power to appoint Members of the Judicial Appointment Commission.
-  * **§V.11(6)** The Chief Attorney of the Republic shall be under obligation to take all available measures to ensure the Cabinet is provided with precise and impartial advice as its powers and obligations under the Constitution, international law and current domestic law of the Free Republic of Liberland.
-* **§V.12.** The Chief Public Prosecutor shall be independent and shall head the Office of the Chief Public Prosecutor.
-  * **§V.12(1)** The Chief Public Prosecutor shall be appointed by the Chancellor for a term of six years.
-  * **§V.12(2)** The Chief Public Prosecutor shall be removable from the office by the Citizens with a majority of two-thirds vote in a referendum called by 10% of the overall number of Citizens registered to vote at the time of the last General Election.
-  * **§V.12(3)** The Office of the Chief Public Prosecutor shall employ Public Prosecutors acting in accordance with Article IV.
-  * **§V.12(4)** The Chief Public Prosecutor shall be under obligation to take all available measures to ensure all public prosecutions are undertaken in good faith and in the interest of a Victim or the Citizens of the Free Republic of Liberland where applicable.
-* **§V.13.** The Chief Commissioner shall supervise the work of Law Enforcement.
-  * **§V.13(1)** The Chief Commissioner shall be appointed by the Chancellor for a term not exceeding six years and shall answer to the Chancellor and shall be removable from the office by the Chancellor at any time.
-  * **§V.13(2)** The Chief Commissioner shall be removable from the office by the Citizens with a majority of two-thirds vote in a referendum called by 10% of the overall number of Citizens registered to vote at the time of the last General Election.
-  * **§V.13(3)** The Chief Commissioner shall have the power to apply to the Civil Court to issue Publication Orders preventing any natural or legal Person from publishing and/or sharing any information which would jeopardise any Agent of Law Enforcement operating undercover pursuant to a Warrant.
-  * **§V.13(4)** The Chief Commissioner shall be under obligation to take all available measures to ensure the enforcement of law in the Free Republic of Liberland by Law Enforcement is conducted in the least intrusive and most peaceful manner possible.
-* **§V.14.** The Chief Public Prosecutor, Chief Attorney of the Republic and the Chief Commissioner shall not be deemed Members of the Cabinet.
-  * **§V.14(1)** No Person shall hold the office of the Chief Public Prosecutor, Chief Attorney of the Republic or the Chief Commissioner whilst holding any other public office concurrently.